GaurangBhatt/BeamlineJS/README.md

   * [How to create Slack channels?](https://get.slack.help/hc/en-us/articles/201402297-Create-a-channel)
   * [How to create incoming Webhook on Slack channel?](https://www.programmableweb.com/news/how-to-integrate-webhooks-slack-api/how-to/2015/10/20)
     * You will need this webhook to send notifications from Beamline to your Slack channels

+* CLIENT
+  * Will have to follow [Vincent Driessen's successful branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+  In summary:
+  * Developer will
+    - Develop on fork repository's develop branch
+    - Merge from master to fork repository's develop to resolve any conflicts
+    - push commits to fork repository's develop branch
+  * BeamlineJS will enforce following flow
+    - Automatically create a new pull request to merge new PR branch of fork repository into base repository's develop branch
+    - Developers will use the GitHub console to review and merge the new pull request
+    - Automatically create a new pull request to merge new PR branch of base repository's develop branch into base repository's master branch
+    - Developers will use the GitHub console to review and merge changes into master branch

 ## Setup